 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-HSBC Bank offers six credit cards based on how you typically spend, but half of those options require cardholders to have an account with the bank.
+HSBC Bank offers several different credit cards, but half of those options require cardholders to have an account with the bank.
 Here’s what you need to know about our picks for the best card for each category.

 - Best for cash back rewards: HSBC Cash Rewards Mastercard® credit card